travel-more-with-us/back-end/README.md

 # Backend for travel website

 """
 Do you like travelling?
-Do you like resting with a comfort?
+Do you like resting with comfort?
 Welcome to TravelMore!
 API service for choosing of travel places, stay places and booking accommodations written on DRF.
 """